Costa-Gavras: Issues and style

 Costa-Gavras has brought attention to international issues, some urgent, others merely problematic, and he has done this in the tradition of cinematic storytelling.
 Z (1969), one of his most well-known works, is an account of the undermining in the 1960s of democratic government in Greece, his homeland and place of birth.
 The format, however, is a mystery-thriller combination that transforms an uncomfortable history into a fast-paced story.
 This is a clear example of how he pours politics into plot, "bringing epic conflicts into the sort of personal conflicts we are accustomed to seeing on screen."

 His accounts of corruption propagated, in their essence, by European and American powers (Z, State of Siege and Missing) highlight problems buried deep in the structures of these societies, problems which he deems not everyone is comfortable addressing.
 The approach he adopted in L'Aveu also "subtly invited the audience to a critical look focused on structural issues, delving this time into the opposite Communist bloc."

 Until 2019's Adults in the Room, Costa-Gavras had never worked in Greece or made a film in the Greek language.

 Influences

-When Costa-Gavras asked about some of his biggest cinematic influences, he replied:
+When Costa-Gavras was asked about some of his biggest cinematic influences, he replied:

 The first movie I saw at the Cinematheque was Erich von Stroheim's Greed, and I was astonished to see you could do long movies with no happy ending.
 Kurosawa, no doubt, was a big influence.
 Movies sometimes more than directors have influenced me: The Grapes of Wrath, by John Ford, was an extraordinary discovery.
 Sergei Eisenstein, of course.
 Later on, [Ingmar] Bergman.

 He also listed René Clément, Jacques Demy, and Gillo Pontecorvo's film The Battle of Algiers as an influence on his filmmaking.